 Think about it.
 Alcohol consumption is generally accepted in most societies as the cornerstone of socializing in a casual and professional context.
 It is a common thing for people to ask each other out for a drink, to have after work drinks, client drinks, birthday drinks, going away drinks, etc. Moreover, it is in these social and professional contexts that people want to look their best and not have to worry about red facial flushing, swelling, headaches, etc.

-This is why sufferers of Asian alcohol flushing are usually burdened by a social anxiety that accompanies their embarrassing physiological symptoms.
+This is why sufferers of alcohol flush reaction are usually burdened by a social anxiety that accompanies their embarrassing physiological symptoms.
 It follows that a well rounded consideration of the disorder should incorporate both physiological and psychological aspects of how sufferers are affected.

 Long Term Risks

-People are too often preoccupied with short term side effects that they seldom stop to think that these reactions could be a warning sign that we are doing far more damage to our wellbeing than we think.
+People are too often preoccupied with short term symptoms that they seldom stop to think that these reactions could be a warning sign that we are doing far more damage to our well-being than we think.
 This inclination for short sightedness can often lead to the overlooking of long term risks and the development of serious underlying health issues.